Hooptaplabs/loopback-model-extender/README.md

 Loopback-model-extender is a json-centered extends library for Loopback Api Rest.
 It allow you specify a list of functions that will extend your models.

+**Deprecate warning**: This document it's outdated and need to be modified shortly to explain the new usage of this tool.

 Short explanation
 ---------